SofieThi/STH_Language/assignment_4/README.md

 ## Discussion of results

+Results: Getting two text documents with two classification reports showing how good each model is at prediction whether a comment is toxic/1 or non toxic/0

-Results: The first script with the LogisticRegression classifier (assign_lr.py) had an accuracy of 72%
+The first script with the LogisticRegression classifier (assign_lr.py) had an accuracy of 72%

-The second script with the classification using deep learning methods (assign_dl.py) had an accuracy score of 97%
+The second script with the classification using deep learning methods (assign_dl.py) had a much higher accuracy score of 97%

+The reason for the higher accuracy ...